EightMedia/eightmailboilerplate/README.md

 * Automatic css inlining and SASS stylesheets
 * Grunt tasks for exporting and testing

-## Getting started
-1. `git clone git@github.com:EightMedia/eightmailboilerplate.git`
-2. `npm install`
-3. `grunt`

-Head to `http://localhost:8000/` to view your generated html files.

-Open up your text editor and start editing files in `src/`.
-This is where all jade, scss and image files can be found.

-4. Optionally run `grunt config` if you want to send testmails from the command line.

 ---
 #### Clean Jade templates (with some smart mixins)
 Nest those pretty tables the smart and readable way using jade mixins.
 This will make your emailtemplate creating life a lot easier.